DHI MSc Funding 2022-23

-The deadline for the first 14.5 FTE places for September intake is 30 June 2021.
+The deadline for the first round of applications for September intake is 30 June 2022.

-Two FTE scholarships are currently being reserved for January 2021 intake and will be made available for application in the autumn.
+Two FTE scholarships are currently being reserved for January 2023 intake, and will be made available for application later in the Summer during round 2 of the application process.

 The scholarships are at £7,387 each and provided on a fee-waiver basis only*.

-Course organisers should send the applications to the DHI via email@example.com by 30 June 2020.
+Students wishing to apply should ask their course organisers to send any applications to the DHI via firstname.lastname@example.org by 30 June 2022.

-Please note: the DHI will not accept applications directly from students.
-The application is submitted by the course organisers once the student’s place on their course is confirmed and the student’s eligibility for the funding is verified by the applying university.
+Please note: The DHI will prioritise dedicated taught Digital Health and Care Masters applications and will not accept applications directly from the students.
+These need to be sent in by the course organisers once the student’s place on their course is confirmed and the student’s eligibility for our funding is verified.

 How to apply: